 School music programs have changed, but the proper study of Music has NOT changed.
 Playing in ensembles is something that is supposed to be done AFTER a player acquires a certain level of proficiency, so that they can actually PLAY the music in those ensembles.

 This is NOT an attack on school band programs or directors.
 I loved my school band program and I remain a strong advocate of school band programs.
-But what we have right now in a lot of school music programs, is a bunch of kids with no fundamentals trying to play music by rote: music that is usually far too complicated for the extremely limited skills that beginners possess.
-Not only is this frustrating for students, but it also DOESN’T help develop the many good things that music can do for us: improve time management, problem solving, critical thinking, lateral thinking, executive function, self-esteem, and provide an outlet for expression.
+But what we have right now in a lot of school music programs, is a bunch of kids with no fundamentals trying to play music by rote: music that is usually too complicated for the extremely limited skills that beginners possess.
+Not only is this frustrating for students, but it also DOESN’T help develop the many good things that music can do for us: improve time management, develop problem solving, critical thinking, and lateral thinking skills, improve executive function and self-esteem, and provide an outlet for expression.
 Those things don’t happen to any measurable degree when playing music by rote.
 The programs we have now are merely a function of funding cuts to school arts programs.
 The choice became, do this, or have no program at all.
 Many dedicated professionals have been trying to make it work ever since.
-Some schools bring in specialists on each instrument to work with their players a few times, or several times a year.
-This is helpful, but is still not a substitute for private lessons, since the goal is usually to patch up the ensemble repertoire as best as possible instead of focusing on the regular practice of acquiring solid fundamentals.
+Some schools bring in specialists on each instrument to work with the students a few times, or several times a year.
+This is helpful, but is still not a substitute for private lessons, since the goal is usually to patch up the ensemble repertoire as best as possible instead of focusing on the regular practice of acquiring solid fundamentals, which can be more time consuming at first, but leads to broad, long term success.
 Sectional rehearsals like this DO usually contain SOME focus on fundamentals, but on average, I would say it's less than 25% of the allotted time.
-The very best traditional practice routines (in the long run) consist MOSTLY of basics: 75-80% of practice time on fundamentals, for MOST of the years of study.
-There are times when preparing auditions or competitions that the percentage is changed to focus more on repertoire, but as a general rule, the best practice routines place an emphasis on fundamentals.
-It is also the best way to acquire a broad range of skills in the least amount of time, because those skills apply to everything a student needs to play.
+The best practice plans for developing students consist of spending the majority of practice time on fundamentals: up to 80%.
+There are situations, like when preparing for auditions or competitions, where it is appropriate to adjust the percentages in order to spend more time on repertoire, but as a general rule, the best practice routines place an emphasis on fundamentals.
+This is the most efficient course of study because it increases overall skills in the least amount of time: skills that can be applied to anything a student will ever play.
 A proper practice plan can enable a student to accomplish MORE in LESS practice time.
-This is often not the case with practice routines that are repertoire-centric.
+I have not found this to be the case with practice plans that are repertoire-centric.

 How things used to be: